microsoft/terraform-provider-azuredevops/website/docs/d/feed.html.markdown

 - `name` - The name of the Feed.
 - `feed_id` - The ID of the Feed.
 - `project_id` - The ID of the Project.
-- `restored` - Determines if Feed was restored after Soft Delete

 ## Relevant Links